This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Other Recommended Containers

 Vegepods are on the high-end of containers, and most of the others you’ll find are smaller, lower-tech, and cheaper.
 Planters and pots are common enough, and you can generally find a good assortment of them at garden centers and DIY shops.
 Other containers are upcycled or DIY’d, and as long as the material used to make them is food-safe and durable in the sun, they’ll work a treat.
 Here are some of the most popular types of containers and what they’re best suited for:

 The cheapest and most accessible food-growing containers are grow bags.
 These are usually bags made of synthetic fabric or woven plastic fibers constructed to have heavy-duty seams and handles.
 They can also be made of recycled plastic bottles, like the ones I have from Root Pouch.
-The great thing about grow bags is that they’re really cheap in comparison to other containers (you get ten of them in this offer), and because they’re breathable, they root-train the plants inside, helping stop them from becoming root-bound.
+The great thing about grow bags is that they’re really cheap in comparison to other containers, and because they’re breathable, they root-train the plants inside, helping stop them from becoming root-bound.

 Another thing that I love about them is that they are fantastic for growing indeterminate potatoes – the ones that benefit from earthing up.
 You can roll the bag down at the sides when you first plant, then unroll it as you need to fill the bag.
 Genius!
 Though they are less moisture-retaining than other types of containers, they’re still great for growing crops in.
 For an upcycled version, you can use hessian coffee bags or feed bags or punch a few holes at the bottom of compost/soil bags.